The Descent from the Cross (van der Weyden): Sources and style

 The image can be read as a petrified synthesis of all the stages during and after the Descent from the Cross: the lowering of the corpse, the Deposition, Lamentation and the Entombment.
 Christ's feet appear to be still nailed together, while the spread of His arms retains the position of His body on the Cross.
 Christ's body is shown as if held out for the concentrated gaze of the viewer.
 Joseph of Arimathea looks across the body towards the skull of Adam.
 Joseph appears as a sumptuously dressed burgher and has the most portrait-like appearance of the figures in the painting; his gaze links the hands of Christ and his mother, the new Adam and Eve, with the skull of Adam.
 Thereby visualising the essence of the Redemption.

 De Vos also analyses the spatial complexity of the painting.
 The action takes place in a space barely a shoulder-width deep, yet there are no fewer than five levels of depth within the painting: the Virgin Mary at the front, the body of Christ, the bearded figure of Joseph of Arimathea, the cross and the assistant on his ladder.
 At the "back" of the painting, the assistant breaks the spatial illusion, by allowing one of the two nails he holds to protrude in front of the painted niche.
 Campbell argues that the key to the work is not naturalism in the detail of the painting, but rather the use of distortion to induce a sense of unease in the viewer.
 By including completely irrational details and by distorting otherwise extremely faithful images of reality, the artist shocks us into reconsidering our attitudes to his subjects.
 Campbell suggests that, in certain aspects, Rogier has more in common with Matisse or the Picasso of Guernica than with his contemporaries.

 An example of the play with the illusion of space can be seen in the young man at the top of the ladder holding the nails withdrawn from Christ's body.
 Campbell points out that this servant behind the cross appears to have caught his sleeve in the wooden tracery depicted at the top of the painting.
 The head of one of the bloody nails that he holds is in front of the fictional wooden picture frame, though the point of the other nail is behind the tracery.
-Campbell argues that, in order to prevent these spatial distortion from becoming too obvious, Rogier took pains to conceal the principal pictorial junctions in the picture.
+Campbell argues that, in order to prevent these spatial distortions from becoming too obvious, Rogier took pains to conceal the principal pictorial junctions in the picture.
 For example, the ladder is in an impossible perspective: its top is behind the cross while its foot appears to be in front of the cross.
 To conceal the points at which the Cross and the ladder meet the landscape, Rogier has greatly lengthened the Virgin's left leg, so that her left foot and mantle cover the base of the Cross and one upright of the ladder.